tiwilliam/hookit/README.md

     message = 'You have changes in the %s branch of %s' % (branch, repo) call(['/usr/bin/say', message])

+## Installation

+This package is availiable on Python Package Index

+    pip install hookit

 ## Security

 The server will only accept requests from GitHub's trusted servers and run scripts from an jailed directory.